 Social media has changed the operations of business, marketing, and customer service.
 According to a demographic study by Jeff Bullas, 72% of all internet users are now active on social networks.
-The common saying is “if you don’t have a social network profile, you may as well not exist.”
-That saying holds true for hotels as well.
-If you want people to be interested in staying at your hotel and if you want them to spread the word, you have to engage them on social platforms such as Facebook, Twitter, Instagram, and Google+.
-If you want to stay on your potential guests’ radar then you must use these available tools, especially when 85% of consumers expect businesses to be active on social media.
-In fact, 82% of people surveyed by Forbes state that they trust a company more if it’s involved in social networking.
-There are a number of reasons why a social media presence is important and here are some ways hoteliers can utilize it to his or her advantage.
+The common saying is, “if you don’t have a social network profile, you may as well not exist.”
+That saying holds for hotels as well.
+If you want people to be interested in staying at your hotel, and if you want them to spread the word, you have to engage them on social platforms such as Facebook, Twitter, and Instagram.
+If you want to stay on your potential guests’ radar, then you must use these available tools, especially when 85% of consumers expect businesses to be active on social media.
+82% of people surveyed by Forbes state that they trust a company more if it’s involved in social networking.
+There are several reasons why a social media presence is essential, and here are some ways hoteliers can utilize it to their advantage.

 A Strong Customer Service Outlet

-How much the consumer trusts your company relates to the way customer issues are handled.
-Because of social networks, guests have the ability to directly contact a company with any questions or complaints.
-Almost 75% of US Marketers feel that response management is important for their brands.
+How much the consumer trusts your company relates to the way, customer issues are handled.
+Because of social networks, guests can directly contact a company with any questions or complaints.
+Almost 75% of US Marketers feel that response management is vital for their brands.
 Unfortunately, about 56% of tweeted questions go without a response.
 Lead the pack by responding to customer comments on your pages within 24 hours.
 Try to be as thorough and knowledgeable with your answer as possible because everyone can see your response.
-If guests feel that you are easily accessible they will feel closer to your company and may be more willing to stay at your hotel again.
+If guests feel that you are easily accessible, they will feel closer to your company and may be more willing to stay at your hotel again.

 Sharing as a form of Advertisement